tri-cods/github-pages/sections/04-how.md

     <meta name="description" content="The story of an adorable aquatic creature">
 </head>
 ```
+But what does it do exactly?
+To build a website, in addition to content and structure one also needs to provide the appropriate metadata and create configuration files.
+These are features that usually are not visually represented on a browswer but are in the background informing what you see.
+Like any of the tools and languages we will look in this workshop, YAML can function in many other ways.
+At its core, YAML is a data serialization language, meaning, it can translate data (in this case key pairs) into a format that can be saved (serialized) in different mamories and files.
+Then it can be deserialized to be put back together.
+More on that later.

 Let's see how we can use GitHub Pages to customize our site without having to edit each single page...